what to expect

-At this point, we will create ACAD (computer aided design) drawings based on our design meetings with you.
+At this point, we will create ACAD (computer-aided design) drawings based on our design meetings with you.
 These will be more formal drawings with plans and elevations.
-We can show these drawing to potential builders to get preliminary costing, which will typically be accurate to within 10-15%.
+We can show these drawings to potential builders to get preliminary costing, which will typically be accurate to within 10-15%.

 We will also submit these drawings to the City for a zoning review.
 The City will examine and comment on them, identifying any elements that exceed what is permitted on your site.
 For example, we may propose more floor area than is permitted, or we may choose to draw a roof that is higher than is permitted.

 If your project complies with zoning and is within your budget, we can proceed with permit drawings.
 If the City indicates that your project doesn’t comply with zoning, we can either modify the design or go to the Committee of Adjustment to obtain permission to build beyond what is permitted for your property.

 Once any potential zoning issues have been resolved, we will prepare a “permit set.”
 This is when you may need to hire a structural engineer to help with the structural elements of the design.
 These drawings are used to obtain a building permit as well as get costing from builders.
 In addition to the information on the drawings we submitted for zoning review, these drawings will include cross sections, details, identify all building materials, and indicate structural elements, such as joists, beams, footings and foundations.
 When these drawings are ready, we will apply for your building permit.
 Once the permit is ready, your project may begin.

 Reviewing the project under construction

 Some homeowners like the added assurance of having the architect visit the site periodically to review the construction of the project.
 Construction review is not required by the City.